 Eligibility

-RCOG members standing for election to Council as a UK/ROI Fellow or Member Regional Representative must meet the following eligibility criteria:
+RCOG members standing for election to Council as a UK/ROI Fellow or Member Regional Representative are required to meet the following eligibility criteria:

 • To be a Fellow or Member of the College, whose main or principal appointment is in the same constituency as the vacancy for which they are applying